How does your THoW system work?

 Can I use my own contractor?

 Yes, we would be happy to work with your contractor.
-We have many contractors across the western states to build with SIPs.
+We have trained contractors across the western states to build with SIPs.

 Can I use your SIP enclosure-package for a do-it-yourself project?